vokegpu/ekg-docs/model/header.md

 #### Answering All These Questions

-Normally a GUI runtime OO-based have naturally overheads, there is no problem, like we need focus on the algorithm and not only in [branchless programming](https://en.algorithmica.org/hpc/pipelining/branchless/).
-EKG created the UI-object concept, if the user-programmer created an element, user-programmer only has acess to the UI-object, a simple rule, but bloated.
+Normally a GUI runtime [OO](https://en.wikipedia.org/wiki/Object-oriented_programming)-based have naturally overheads, there is no problem, like we need focus on the algorithm and not only in [branchless programming](https://en.algorithmica.org/hpc/pipelining/branchless/).
+EKG created the UI-object concept, if the user-programmer created an element, user-programmer only has access to the UI-object, a simple rule, but bloated.

 ```c++
 class abstract {